 Here’s a few tips for storage and preparation to ensure that your blueberries maintain the maximum.

 - Blueberries can be frozen with minimal damage to their nutrients.
-This will, however, affect their flavour and texture.
+This will, however, affect their flavor and texture.
 They lose a lot of their firmness when they’re thawed.

 - Make sure not to wash your blueberries until right before you eat them.
 This will make them degrade faster and effect the texture.